dnhansen/maths-resources/README.md

 3. Willard, *General Topology*.
 My favourite point-set topology book at this level.
 One demerit mark for the restrictive definition of local compactness, though this is a small complaint since most locally compact spaces are Hausdorff, in which case all the usual definitions of local compactness coincide.

     I especially like the coverage of weak/initial and strong/final topologies (though be aware of an error in Exercise 9H.3 as described [here](https://math.stackexchange.com/questions/2370532/can-a-set-be-homeomorphic-to-a-quotient-map-from-itself-making-sense-of-a-probl/)).
-It could benefit from a more explicit categorical approach; some of the arguments and much of the exposition could have been improved if Willard had been able to assume of his readers a passing familiary with category theory.
+It could benefit from a more explicit categorical approach; some of the arguments and much of the exposition could have been improved if Willard had been able to assume of his readers a passing familiarity with category theory.
 But if you know what products and coproducts are, you should be in good shape to fill in the gaps yourself.

-    To make a couple of benefits of weak topologies explicit: Both subspace topologies and product topologies are weak, the former induced by the inclusion map, the latter by the projections onto each factor.
+    To make a couple of benefits of considering general weak topologies explicit: Both subspace topologies and product topologies are weak, the former induced by the inclusion map, the latter by the projections onto each factor.
 Hence we may e.g. prove a characterisation theorem for weak topologies in general and then specialise to each particular case.
 Another benefit is that this makes the connection between weak\*- and product topologies explicit.

 4. Lee, *Introduction to Topological Manifolds*.
 Could also have been called 'Introduction to Topology with Applications to Manifolds', since much of the book consists of a double course in point-set and algebraic topology.